-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2011

-OI □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) O F THE SECURITIES EXCHANG GE ACT OF 1934 For the tran sition period from to Со mmission File Number 0-5 3722 ZOOM I TELEPHONIC CS, INC. (Exact Name e of Registrant as Specified in its Charter) Delaware 04-2621506 (State or Other Jurisdiction o f (I.R.S.
-Employer Incorporation or Organization) Identification No.) 207 South Street, Boston, Massach nusetts 02111 (Address of Principal Executive Of fices) (Zip Code) Registrant's Telepho ne Number, Including Area Code: (617) 423-1072 (Former Name, Former Ad dress, Former Fiscal Year, it Changed Since Last Report) Indicate by check mark whether the registra Securities Exchange Act of 1934 during the precedin such reports), and (2) has been subject to such filing g 12 months (or for such sh orter period that the registrant was a Indicate by check mark whether the registra Interactive Data File required to be submitted and po preceding 12 months (or for such shorter period that sted pursuant to Rule 405 o f Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the registra smaller reporting company.
-See the definitions of "la Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ A ccelerated filer Non-accelerated filer Sı naller Reporting Company ☑ Indicate by check mark whether the registra $NO \square$ nt is a shell company (as de fined in Rule 12b-2 of the Exchang e Act).
-YES \square The number of shares outstanding of the reg gistrant's Common Stock, \$.
-01 par value, as of March 31, 2011, , was 5,450,622
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the q uarterly period ended March 31, 2012 or ☐ TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the train nsition period from to Co ommission File Number 0-53722 M TELEPHONICS, INC. ne of Registrant as Specified in its Charter) Delaware 04-2621506 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 207 South Street, Boston, Massachusetts 02111 (Address of Principal Executive Offices) (Zip Code) Registrant's Telepho one Number, Including Area Code: (617) 423-1072 (Former Name, Former Add ress and Former Fiscal Year, if Changed Since Last Report) ant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the ng 12 months (or for such shorter period that the registrant was required to file requirements for the past 90 days.
+YES ☑ NO □ Interactive Data File required to be submitted and po ant has submitted electronically and posted on its corporate Web site, if any, every osted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the the registrant was required to submit and post such files).
+YES ☑ NO □ rant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a arge accelerated filer," "accelerated filer," and "smaller reporting company" in Large accelerated filer Non-accelerated filer (do not check if a smaller reporting company) Accelerated filer □ Smaller Reporting Company □ Indicate by check mark whether the registra $NO \square$ ant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES □ The number of shares outstanding of the registrant's Common Stock, \$.01 par value, as of March 31, 2012, was 6,973,704 shares.